ethicsph/bangsamoro-data-challenge/readme.md

 **Most Practical Solution**
 * [Puspus](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/puspus), *Dashboard*, EARTHQUAKE-AT-ARMMs: Exposing Earthquake- and Tsunami-Prone Areas in ARMM

+### Finalists

-*The following were the other finalists on pitch night:*
+The following were the other finalists on pitch night:

 * [Arcemo, et. al.](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/arcemo-et-al), *Presentation*, Exploring Kappaphycus alvarezii (Tambalang) and Eucheuma denticulatum (Guso) Properties as Sources for Bioplastic Production:  Economical and Environmental Benefits for the People of BARMM
 * [Caday, et. al.](https://github.com/ethicsph/bangsamoro-data-challenge/tree/master/caday-et-al), *Presentation*, Rubber from Rubber Tree (Hevea brasiliensis) as a Strengthening Agent for Road Reconstruction in Bangsamoro